Barnet, Landau, and Raskin Next Leaders Program

 THE EXPERIENCE

 Here’s a little bit more about how the program works.
-It’s broken into four parts:
+It’s broken into five parts:

 1. Workshop and Events Series – We’ve prepared a curriculum of weekly workshops and events geared toward the following: